Johnny & Associates: Accessibility to talents

+Sexual abuse cases

+Original allegations and 2001 lawsuit

-In 1988, former Four Leaves member Koji Kita alleged in his book Dear Hikaru Genji that he had been propositioned by Kitagawa and that Kitagawa operated a casting couch.
-In 1996, former Johnny Jr.'s member Junya Hiramoto alleged in his book All About Johnnys that Kitagawa shared the boys' communal dormitory and insisted on washing their backs at bath time.
-In 2001, Shukan Bunshun ran a series of similar sexual harassment allegations along with claims that Kitagawa had allegedly forced the boys to drink alcohol and smoke.
+Several former acts from Johnny & Associates, including former Four Leaves member Koji Kita in 1988 and former Johnny Jr.'s member Junya Hiramoto in 1996, alleged that Johnny Kitagawa had been sexually abusing several boys at the agency in their books.
+In 2001, Shūkan Bunshun ran a series of similar sexual harassment allegations along with claims that Kitagawa had allegedly forced the boys to drink alcohol and smoke.
 Johnny & Associates sued Shukan Bunshun for defamation, and in 2002, the Tokyo District Court ruled in favor of Kitagawa, awarding him ¥8.8 million in damages.
 In 2003, the fine was lowered to ¥1.2 million on the basis that the drinking and smoking allegations were defamatory, while the sexual harassment claims were not.
-Kitagawa filed an appeal to the Supreme Court of Japan, but it was rejected in 2004.
+Kitagawa filed an appeal to the Supreme Court of Japan.
+It was rejected in 2004.
 The case saw minimal coverage in Japan, with many journalists attributing it to Kitagawa's influence on Japanese mass media.

+2023 BBC documentary and new claims

-On March 7, 2023, BBC released a documentary centered on the sexual harassment claims against Kitagawa titled Predator: The Secret Scandal of J-Pop.
+On March 7, 2023, the BBC released a documentary centered on the sexual harassment claims against Kitagawa titled Predator: The Secret Scandal of J-Pop.
 In response, Johnny & Associates released a statement stating that they were working on creating "transparent organizational structures" that will be announced later in the year.
+Due to the release of the documentary, reports from books and magazines dated back to the 1960s began to surface, with the first report appearing in Weekly Sankei's 29 March 1965 issue.

+A follow-up program by the BBC aired in 2024, called Our World: The Shadow of a Predator.
+On April 25, Smile Up sent the BBC a letter protesting the editing of Higashiyama's words in the interview included in the program, as well as demanding a correction and apology for the problems caused by it to both Higashiyama and the victims who agreed to be interviewed.
+On May 3, 2024, the BBC refuted Smile-up's claims via X.